jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-02.md

 ... he spake unto him:
 ... thy father

-" Thou art my son, who maketh merciful his heart.
-... to the battle shalt thou draw nigh, he that shall behold thee shall have peace."
+" Thou art my son, who maketh merciful his heart. ... to the battle shalt thou draw nigh, he that shall behold thee shall have peace."

-And the lord rejoiced at the word of his father,
-And he drew nigh and stood before Ansar.
+The lord rejoiced at the word of his father, and he drew nigh and stood before Ansar.

-Ansar beheld him and his heart was filled with joy,
-He kissed him on the lips and his fear departed from him.
+Ansar beheld him and his heart was filled with joy, He kissed him on the lips and his fear departed from him.

 "O my father, let not the word of thy lips be overcome, Let me go, that I may accomplish all that is in thy heart.

 O Ansar, let not the word of thy lips be overcome,
 Let me go, that I may accomplish all that is in thy heart."

-What man is it, who hath brought thee forth to battle?
+What man is it, who had brought you forth to battle?

 ...
-Tiamat, who is a woman, is armed and attacketh thee.
+Tiamat, who is a woman, is armed and attacked you.
 ... rejoice and be glad;
 The neck of Tiamat shalt thou swiftly trample under foot.
 ... rejoice and be glad;

-The neck of Tiamat shalt thou swiftly trample under foot.
+You shall swiftly trample the neck of Tiamat under foot.

-0 my son, who knoweth all wisdom,
-Pacify Tiamat with thy pure incantation.
+0 my son, who knoweth all wisdom, Pacify Tiamat with thy pure incantation.

 Speedily set out upon thy way,
 For thy blood shall not be poured out; thou shalt return again."

 The lord rejoiced at the word of his father,
 His heart exulted, and unto his father he spake:

-"O Lord of the gods, Destiny of the great gods, If I, your avenger, Conquer Tiamat and give you life, Appoint an assembly, make my fate preeminent and proclaim it.
+"O Lord of the gods, Destiny of the great gods, If I, your avenger,

+Conquer Tiamat and give you life, Appoint an assembly, make my fate preeminent and proclaim it.

-In Upsukkinaku seat yourself joyfully together,
-With my word in place of you will I decree fate.
+In Upsukkinaku seat yourself joyfully together, With my word in place of you will I decree fate.

-May whatsoever I do remain unaltered,
-May the word of my lips never be chanced nor made of no avail."
+May whatsoever I do remain unaltered, May the word of my lips never be chanced nor made of no avail."